PhD Degree Requirements

 An approved request to place an embargo has the effect of restricting online access to the dissertation through the library’s discovery systems and ProQuest for the period of the embargo.
 Metadata (author, title, abstract, keywords and subjects) about the embargoed dissertation will be available through the ProQuest system and the library catalog.
 Users of those systems are able to search for and see the metadata, but not the actual text or other content of the dissertation.

-The dissertation will automatically be released in the library’s discovery systems and ProQuest after the approved embargo expires.
-To extend the embargo with ProQuest, students should contact ProQuest Support directly.
-To extend the embargo with the University Library, students must contact The Graduate School Student Services at least thirty days prior to the point of expiration.
+The dissertation will automatically be released in the University repository and ProQuest after the approved embargo expires.
+To extend the embargo with ProQuest and/or the University Library, students must contact The Graduate School Student Services at least thirty days prior to the point of expiration.
 The student may request a one-time extension of the embargo for up to six years and must provide a sufficient intellectual and/or professional rationale in seeking approval from The Graduate School.

 Scheduling the final examination (dissertation defense) is the responsibility of the candidate and the members of the committee.